intelops/website/exampleSite/content/english/blog/what-is-devops.md

 What is DevOps?
 This article was originally posted on: http://intelops.ai/blog DevOps, literally, is the intersection of development and operations.
 It is an extremely broad term, used differently by different industries.
-The best definition for it is that its a combination of cultural philosophies, practices, and tools to release software fast and with high quality.
+The best definition for it is that it's a combination of cultural philosophies, practices, and tools to release software fast and with high quality.
 This is accomplished by combining development, testing, security, and operations into a continuous and streamlined development/deployment process.
 ________________